 To provide men and women, age 18 and older, a safe and structured living environment that is supportive of their recovery efforts.
 Each recovery home (a 5 bedroom women's home and a 5 bedroom men's home) will provide a drug and alcohol-free homelike environment for individuals who are self sustaining but who require a minimal level of support and assistance to maintain recovery from alcohol and/or drug abuse.
 Each recovery home will operate 24-hours per day, seven (7) days a week with a program designed to maximize opportunities for employment, education, health, recreation, family and social relationships, and overall living skills.
-An on-call clinician will be available at all times.
+An on-call clinician is available 24-hours/day.

-Clients will be referred to this level of service by a residential treatment provider within the state, with priority going to those clients coming from within the northeast region, or by an outpatient treatment provider within the northeast region.
-Referrals are to be directed to VOA's Outpatient Treatment Clinician, Polly Horras, at 307-672-2510 Ext 308.
+Clients must have an assessment indicating ASAM 2.1 or 3.1 level of service by a treatment provider within the state, with priority going to those clients coming from within the northeast region, or by an outpatient treatment provider within the northeast region.
+Referrals are to be directed to our admissions department at 866.843.0351 or firstname.lastname@example.org.